KHS-cpu/docker-vault/README.md

 ---

 ## 🧪 Testing Vault Cluster Functionality
 Can access vault server using https.
-Since I used self signed SSL which is not browser friendly it will be saying connection not secure.<br>
+Since this is just for testing and I used self signed SSL which is not browser friendly, it will be saying connection not secure.<br>

 ![VaultServerUp](images/Vault-Server-Up.png)<br>